ricardo-eth/hangman-game/README.md

 # hangman-game

-Play the program on your terminal with the `node main.js`
+Play the program on your terminal : `node main.js`